 Camp Rotary’s motto is “Focus on Ability.”
 Campers are to be instilled with a sense of responsibility by being encouraged to do things for themselves and others.
 The staff should take a personal interest in each camper and give ample opportunity for self-expression in a well-balanced, varied program.
 Everyone will be encouraged to participate in all activities.
 If a disability limits an individual’s full participation, the program will be adapted — it should never be assumed that an individual is incapable of participating.
 We wish to create a healthful recreational atmosphere with wholesome outdoor activities for everyone.

 Welcome to the Camp Rotary website.
-We hope that you enjoy browsing our site and that you find all the information you are looking for.
-If you have any questions about the programs we offer, our facilities, or how to go about registering for the summer of 2016, please feel free to give us a call at (506) 458-8739.
+We hope that you enjoy browsing our site, and that you find all the information you are looking for.
+If you have any questions about the programs we offer, our facilities, or how to go about applying for the summer of 2022, please feel free to give us a call at (506) 458-8739.

 The Camp Rotary motto is “Focus on Ability,” and that’s what we do.
 Each summer, Camp Rotary hires 40 staff who are chosen for their maturity, enthusiasm, and caring manner.
 Prior to working at camp, the staff go through an intensive 10 days of training during which they learn the important skills necessary for working with our campers.